sosedoff/musicbot/README.md

 **IMPORTANT**

-Please make sure you create a BOT slack tocket, not a regular web hook or a slash command token.
+Please make sure you create a BOT slack token, not a regular web hook or a slash command token.
 Those tokens do not work for RTM (real-time messages) via Slack's websockets.

 ## License